factana/fogwing-simulator-for-raspberry-python/README.md

 # *IoT Simulator Programs for Raspberry Pi*

-This repository contains simulated code for the Fogwing IoT for Python.
-Which enables devices to send the data seamlessly to Fogwing IoTHub environment.
+This repository contains simulated code for the Fogwing IoT for Python that enables devices to send the data seamlessly to Fogwing IoTHub environment.

-**Note that these SDKs are currently in preview, and are subject to change.**
+**Note that these SDKs are currently in preview and are subject to change.**

 ## Fogwing IoT Simulation for Python
 This repository contains the following sensor's code: